credativ/pg_backup_ctl-plus/resources/reference/source/commandref.rst

   order, whereas the list is sorted by creation date, newest first.
   It will stop, if ``COUNT`` number of basebackups are unpinned.
   ``UNPIN`` will stop, as soon as the end of list is reached.

+* PINNED

+  If ``PINNED`` is specified to the ``UNPIN`` command, all currently existing pins on all basebackups in the specified archive will be removed.

 In general, if any basebackups referenced by one of the specified actions is not yet pinned, ``UNPIN`` won't complain.